fondberg/spotcast/docs/services/transfer_playback.md

 # Play Transfer Playback

-Transfers the active playback of an account to a different media player
+Transfers the active or most recent playback of an account to a different media player

 ## Action